dspeterson/dory/doc/basic_config.md

 Dory's config file (`/etc/dory/dory_conf.xml` in the above example) is an XML document that specifies various settings including batching, compression, and message rate limiting options, as well as the above-described list of initial brokers.
+The settings in the
-The settings related to batching and compression are somewhat arbitrary, and may require tuning.
+[example config file](../config/dory_conf.xml) related to batching and compression are somewhat arbitrary, and may require tuning.

 Full details of Dory's configuration options are provided [here](detailed_config.md).